 - Ask the Consumer Rescue team for help.

-Unlike in a credit card dispute, the Consumer Rescue team will thoroughly investigate your complaint.
+Unlike in a credit card dispute, the Consumer Rescue team will thoroughly investigate your complaint against a Hertz or any other company.
 If the facts are on your side, we’ll take your case and fight your battle with you.
 Although these cases are difficult to prove, if you’ve followed our guidance this far, then you’ve probably got the evidence we need to mediate your case successfully.
 You can submit your problem to our advocacy team here, and we will get back to you ASAP.
 Remember, we’re always here to help! :).
 (Michelle Couch-Friedman, Consumer Rescue)